Remedial education: Student placement

-Student enrolment
+Student enrollment

 Estimates on the portion of students in higher education taking remedial courses vary.
 At two-year colleges the percentage reported of students taking at least one remedial course varies from 41% to as high as 60%.
 Students from low-income households, African American students and Hispanic students are more likely to enroll in remedial courses.
 National estimates show that among two-year college students, students age 17–19 are most likely to enroll in remedial courses followed by students age 20–24 and then students age 25+.

 The likelihood of remedial placement varies among states because of high school preparation, student demographics and state policies for assessing and placing students in remedial courses.
 Previous proportions of recent high school graduates enrolling in remedial courses at two-year colleges range from over 70% in Tennessee to 31% in North Carolina.
 The proportion of students enrolling in remedial courses on public, four-year college campuses is generally lower, ranging from 35% in South Dakota to 5% in Washington state.

 The state of Colorado issued a 2012 report on remedial placement showing that 40% of recent high school students enrolled in remedial courses at both two-year and four-year colleges.
 66% of students enrolled in a two-year college and 24% of students at a four-year institution needed remediation.

 Educators and researchers also question whether many of the students directed into remediation ultimately need the course work, and some studies have found that the current method of using placement tests to assign students to remedial courses may be related to overplacement.